-The measurement of channel separation introduces short audible tones on the air.
+This measurement introduces short audible tones on the air.
 It is necessary that the station is correctly tuned so that the measurements are valid (see 3.9 - FM analyzer monitor).

-On the screen STEREO GENERATOR, increase 0,1 dB the value "SUB(L-R) Adjust".
+2. On the screen STEREO GENERATOR, increase 0,1 dB the value "SUB(L-R) Adjust".

-Repeat the measurement for the channel separation and check if the value increased.
+3. Repeat the measurement for the channel separation and check if the value increased.
 If instead of increasing decrease, go to the next step (4).